TimoWilhelm/cloudflare-workers-workshop/README.md

 [wrangler:info] Ready on http://localhost:8787
 ```

+> [!NOTE]
+> You might need to focus the terminal in your editor.
+You can open the command palette (F1) and search for the "Terminal: Focus Terminal" command.

 If you are running locally, you can either press the "b" key to open the application in your web browser or manually navigate to `http://localhost:8787` in your web browser.

 ## Signing-in with Wrangler

 To be able to run some commands, you will need to sign-in with Wrangler

 If you are running locally, run the following command:

 ```bash
 $ npx wrangler login